ar-nelson/lcon/README.md

 ## Examples

 The below examples show JSON data that has been rewritten as LCON.
-The reader will first notice that it looks extremely similar to YAML; the most significant differences are the lack of colons and the use of `.` instead of `-` as a list bullet character.
+The reader will first notice that it looks extremely similar to YAML; the most significant differences are the lack of colons and the use of `"""` to delimit indented text blocks.

 From [json.org](http://json.org/example):